omairf/Capstone/README.md

 ## Description

-Our Smart Home Security System had many features. <br>
+Our Smart Home Security System has many features. <br>

 Features that were included in our system are: